paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-071-atlantic-coastal-fisheries-cooperative-management.md

 **(b) State implementation and enforcement**

-(1) Each State identified under subsection (a) of this section with respect to a coastal fishery management plan shall implement and enforce the measures of such plan within the timeframe established in the plan.
+(1) Each State identified under subsection (a) with respect to a coastal fishery management plan shall implement and enforce the measures of such plan within the timeframe established in the plan.

 (2) Within 90 days after December 20, 1993, the Commission shall establish a schedule of timeframes within which States shall implement and enforce the measures of coastal fishery management plans in existence before December 20, 1993.
 No such timeframe shall exceed 12 months after the date on which the schedule is adopted.